DaanGrotenhuis/Football-Line-Detection/README.md

 # Football-Line-Detection
-AI model that clusters football formation in the 3 essential lines (attacking, midfield, defense) based on position for football analysis

 Project to automatically label football passes based on the dynamic positioning of players and tactical formations.
 Unlike traditional static models, this system detects defensive, midfield, and attacking lines (which can be extended to real-time) using clustering techniques (K-Means, GMM, ACDC), even as formations shift fluidly during gameplay.